 She says the UK has corporate manslaughter and homicide charges and Australia has an industrial manslaughter charge.

-Next story in National: Raids case could have been averted, say activist
+Next story in New Zealand: Raids case could have been averted, say activist

 Copyright © 2012, Radio New Zealand